 - Use coconut cream or full-fat canned coconut milk.

-- Fresh ginger is preferred but use 1 ¼ teaspoon of ground ginger if necessary.
+- Fresh ginger is preferred, but use 1 ¼ teaspoons of ground ginger if necessary.

-- For optional toppings, use fresh cilantro, toasted coconut shreds, vegan yogurt or cashew cream, or roasted chickpea croutons.
+- Use fresh cilantro, toasted coconut shreds, vegan yogurt or cashew cream, or roasted chickpea croutons, for optional toppings.

 See the recipe card for quantities and a full list of ingredients.